 - Watts: a measurement of how much power a bulb (in this case) consumes.

-This article on Earth LED does a good job at explaining these relationships.
+This article on Earth LED does a good job of explaining these relationships.
 A good combination of efficiency and power is key, but it really comes down to preference.

 At a bare minimum, a good set of overhead bulbs for your garage is a great place to start for most people if your garage simply isn’t bright enough for real paint correction or waxing.

-For more ideas on creating a better workspace for detailing your vehicle, check out my blog post 11 Awesome Ideas for Your Detailing Garage Setup.
+For more ideas on creating a better workspace for detailing your vehicle, check out my blog post 10 Awesome Ideas for Your Detailing Garage Setup.